alvinlubetkin/pokt-cli/README.md

 clone this repository: `git clone git@github.com:alvinlubetkin/pokt-cli`

+create keyfiles folder `mkdir pokt-cli/bin/keyfiles`

-run `npm install -g ./pokt-cli` to install cli
+run `yarn install` to install dependencies and cli

-all commands should work properly except for `send` and `sweep`.
+all commands should work properly except for `send` and `sweep`. sendTransaction function is getting invalid signature verification?

 need to add error handling and param handling